vince-tran-5/TipSharedCalculator/README.md

 2) The user should be able to select state (either from a drop down box or enter in an EditText).
 Having just 3 states is enough (let's say CA, OR, and VA).
 Different states have different tax rates.

-3)The calculator will only perform calculation when subtotal is positive, number of participants is a positive integer, sales tax percentage and tip percentage is a valid percentage.
+3) The calculator will only perform calculation when subtotal is positive, number of participants is a positive integer, sales tax percentage and tip percentage is a valid percentage.
 Otherwise, it will display an error message.

 4) Extend and update TipCalculator Class.